atom/flight-manual.atom.io/content/hacking-atom/sections/handling-uris.md

 **Warning:** Handling URIs triggered from other applications, like a web browser, is a powerful tool, but also one that can be jarring.
 You should shape your package's user experience to handle this well.
 In general, you should **avoid taking direct action on behalf of a user**.
 For example, a URI handler that installs a package is bad, but a URI handler that shows the package's pane in the settings view is useful.
 A URI handler that immediately clones a repo is bad, but a URI handler that prompts the user to clone a repo is okay.

-We have the right to remove any packages that have URI handlers that we feel violates this guideline from the Atom package registry.
+Any package with a URI handler that we feel violates this guideline is subject to removal from the Atom package registry at our discretion.

 {{/warning}}